-Understanding how the TAC Claims process works in Victoria
+Understanding the TAC Claims Process in Victoria

 Please be aware that the advice given here is of a general nature.
 We recommend that you consult one of our Personal Injury Lawyers to discuss the particular aspects of your TAC claim.
 This content here relates to Victorian TAC claims only.